 As we had covered quite a bit of mileage earlier in the week, we could afford a really easy day today.
 The aim was to try to find a camping spot as close to Fishbourne as we could, as we were booked on the 9am ferry to Portsmouth the next day.

-The walk around Bembridge Harbour was lovely in the quiet of the early morning, and I enjoyed looking at all the houseboats.
+The walk around Bembridge Harbour was lovely in the quiet of the early morning.
+I enjoyed looking at all the houseboats.
 We stopped at the Duver for a great breakfast at the Baywatch Cafe.
-A handy disabled toilet next door allowed us all to wash ourselves and our clothes, and the heat of sun had dried them all before we’d even finished breakfast!
+A handy disabled toilet next door allowed us all to wash ourselves and some clothes.
+The heat of sun had dried them all before we’d even finished breakfast!

-The coast path then took us around Nettlestone Point and Puckpool Point, which had a good play area for the children.
-It allowed us to dry off the tents and sleeping bags, too, which had got quite damp the night before camped in the ‘jungle’.
+The coast path then took us around Nettlestone Point and Puckpool Point.
+There was a good play area here for the children.
+It allowed us to dry off the tents and sleeping bags too.
+These had got quite damp the night before camped in the ‘jungle’.

-Ryde was our next stop, and I insisted we walked all the way to the end of the pier – I can’t remember why, and no-one was particularly happy with me!
+Ryde was our next stop.
+I insisted we walked all the way to the end of the pier – I can’t remember why, and no-one was particularly happy with me!
 Fish and chips for tea on the sea wall helped to cheer everyone up again…